1995parham-teaching/python101/README.md

 - 7th Amirkabir Linux Festival -- 2015
 - [Diginext Software Engineering Bootcamp](https://github.com/orgs/1995parham-teaching/projects/1?pane=info) -- 2023

+## Diginext Roadmap

+### Week 2

+How to create maintainable, scalable and reliable software using Python?

+- basic syntax
+- problem solving
+- object oriented programming

+### Week 3

+How to create maintainable, scalable and reliable software using Python?

+- working with some popular libraries
+- async programming

+### Week 4

+How to create maintainable, scalable and reliable software using Python?

+- clean and fluent code with python
+- python best practices and design patterns

 ## Special Thanks To

 - [Dr.Bakhshi](https://github.com/Bahador-Bakhshi) (Helped in holding classes)